scionproto/scion/doc/DRKeyInfra.md

 #### Epochs

 An epoch is an interval between a starting and end point in time.
-The length of epochs of can be chosen by a given AS and can change over time.
+The length of epochs can be chosen by a given AS and can change over time.
 However, epochs must not overlap.
 Thus, a secret value is associated with exactly one epoch.

 #### Validity Periods

 Secret values must be renewed for every epoch.
 Thus, also lower level keys must be renewed at the beginning of a new epoch.
-However, if a packet is authenticated immediately before a key expires, but arrives at destination when already the new key is used, a race condition occurs as the packet's authenticity cannot be verified.
+However, if the key used to authenticate a packet expires while the packet is in transit, the packet could no longer be verified by the receiver.
 To avoid race conditions, the validity of second-level keys exceeds the epoch end time by a small extent.
 By default, we assume a epoch length of 24 hours and the following key validity periods:

 - Secret value: 24 hours
-- First-level keys: 24 hours (inherited) + maximum offset
+- First-level keys: 24 hours (inherited) + maximum offset (see Key Rollover)
-- Second-level keys: 24 (inherited) + maximum offset + 0.1 hours
+- Second-level keys: 24 (inherited) + maximum offset (see Key Rollover) + 0.1 hours

 First- and second-level keys are valid during the same time frame as the corresponding secret value.
 If a specific protocol requires shorter key expiration